waackph/text-adventure-game-power-outage-incident/README.md

 # The power outage incident

 A small text adventure prototype in plain C#.
+For more information visit the [itch.io profile page](https://waackph.itch.io/the-power-outage-incident).

 ## Quickstart